-- grid (GridBase) Grid defining the space on which this field is defined - data (ndarray, optional) Field values at the support points of the grid and the ghost cells - label (str, optional) Name of the field apply (func, out=None, label=None)
+- grid (GridBase) Grid defining the space on which this field is defined - data (ndarray, optional) Field values at the support points of the grid and the ghost cells - label (str, optional) Name of the field apply (func, out=None, , label=None, evaluate_args=None)

-applies a function to the data and returns it as a field
+applies a function/expression to the data and returns it as a field

-- func (callable or str) The (vectorized) function being applied to the data or the name of an operator that is defined for the grid of this field. - out (FieldBase, optional) Optional field into which the data is written - label (str, optional) Name of the returned field - self(TField)-
+- func (callable or str) The (vectorized) function being applied to the data or an expression that can be parsed using sympy (evaluate() is used in this case).
+The local field values can be accessed using the field labels for a field collection and via the variable c otherwise. - out (FieldBase, optional) Optional field into which the data is written - label (str, optional) Name of the returned field